-Dr. Stacey Hynd, whose broad interests lay in African gender histories, violence and warfare in Africa, and in imperial and global history.
+Dr. Stacey Hynd (Centre co-director), whose broad interests lay in African gender histories, violence and warfare in Africa, and in imperial and global history.
 She has published numerous articles on these subjects, and her current book project is entitled Imperial Gallows: Capital Punishment, Violence and Colonial Rule in British Africa, c.
 1908-68.
 She is also co-convener with Dr. Gareth Curliss of the Global & Imperial History Network for early career scholars.

 Dr. Hao Gao is interested in the encounters between the British and Chinese empires in early processes of global interconnectedness, especially the mutual understandings and misunderstandings between Britain and China from the late eighteenth to the mid-nineteenth century, and has published numerous articles in both English and Chinese journals.

-Professor James Mark, whose research addresses the social and cultural history of state socialism in central-eastern Europe, the politics of memory in the area during both socialism and post-socialism, or aims to connect the region to broader global histories and processes through transnational and comparative methods.
+Professor James Mark‘s research addresses the social and cultural history of state socialism in central-eastern Europe, the politics of memory in the area during both socialism and post-socialism, or aims to connect the region to broader global histories and processes through transnational and comparative methods.
 Among many other publications, his The Unfinished Revolution: Making Sense of the Communist Past in Central-Eastern Europe (Yale University Press, 2010) was shortlisted for the 2011 Longman History Today Book Prize, and chosen as one of the ‘best books of 2011’ by Foreign Affairs.

-Dr. Catriona Pennell, a historian of 19th and 20th century British and Irish history with a particular focus on the social and cultural history of the First World War and British imperial activity in the Middle East since the 1880s.
+Prof. Catriona Pennell, a historian of 19th and 20th century British and Irish history with a particular focus on the social and cultural history of the First World War and British imperial activity in the Middle East since the 1880s.
 Her most recent book is A Kingdom United: Popular Responses to the Outbreak of the First World War in Britain and Ireland (Oxford University Press, 2012).

 Dr. Tobias Rupprecht focuses upon transcontinental transfers and exchanges during the Cold War.
 He is especially interested in the role of both Latin America and Russia in the global history of the late 20th century.
 He has recently finished a book manuscript, contracted to appear with Cambridge University Press in 2015, which explores Latin American encounters with the Soviet Union and the ways in which arts and culture shaped the way common people in the so-called ‘Second’ and ‘Third Worlds’ made sense of the Global Cold War.
 In a follow up project, he is currently examining the impact of Chilean economic reforms under the military dictatorship on the transformation of Eastern European states around 1989.

-Dr. Gajendra Singh studies the histories of colonialism in South Asia, with particular interests in the hybridities of Empire – of the networks of peoples and ideas that could make even the most marginal individuals polyglot, multicultural bodies.
+Dr. Gajendra Singh (Centre co-director) studies the histories of colonialism in South Asia, with particular interests in the hybridities of Empire – of the networks of peoples and ideas that could make even the most marginal individuals polyglot, multicultural bodies.
 His previous work explored the war testimonies of Indian soldiers during the two World Wars.
 His current work is an investigation of communities of migrant Indian labourers across the Pacific and their connection to revolutionary movements at home and abroad.
 His recent monograph is The Testimonies of Indian Soldiers and Two World Wars: Between Self and Sepoy.

-Dr. David Thackeray, whose current AHRC-funded research explores Britain’s global trade relationships, the idea of ‘Britishness’, and how these ideas were challenged by an increased globalisation of trade, decolonisation, and the competing appeal of cosmopolitanism.
+Prof. David Thackeray, whose current AHRC-funded research explores Britain’s global trade relationships, the idea of ‘Britishness’, and how these ideas were challenged by an increased globalisation of trade, decolonisation, and the competing appeal of cosmopolitanism.
 He has published in the Historical Journal and Historical Research, and his most recent book is Conservatism for the democratic age: Conservative cultures and the challenge of mass politics in early twentieth century England (Manchester University Press, 2013).He is the co-director (with Marc-William Palen and Andrew Dilley) of the History & Policy Global Economics and History Forum in London.
 Follow on Twitter @d_thackeray

 Professor Martin Thomas, currently working on the causes and consequences of the collapse of French and British colonial empires in Africa and Asia.
 He is especially interested in patterns of decolonization and the incidence or avoidance of colonial conflict after 1918.
 His most recent book is Violence and Colonial Order: Police, Workers and Protest in the European Colonial Empires, 1918-40 (Cambridge University Press, 2012).